lsst-dm/dmtn-224/index.rst

 #.
 Gafaelfawr validates the login request and then redirects the user back to the protected service, including an authorization code in the URL.
 #.
 The protected service presents that authorization code to ``/auth/openid/token`` along with its authentication credentials.
 #.
 Gafaelfawr validates that code and returns a JWT representing the user to the protected service.
-   Currently, that JWT is returned as both the ID token and the access token.
-   In the future, the access token will be a short, opaque token, and only the ID token will be a JWT.
+   It also returns, as the access token, a Gafaelfawr token of type ``oidc`` with no scopes.
    The authorization code is then invalidated and cannot be used again.
 #.
 The protected service should validate the signature on the JWT by retrieving metadata about the signing key from ``/.well-known/openid-configuration`` and ``/.well-known/jwks.json``, which are also served by Gafaelfawr.
+   The protected service can then read information directly from the JWT claims.
 #.
-The protected service optionally authenticates as the user to ``/auth/userinfo``, using the access token as a bearer token, and retrieves metadata about the authenticated user.
+The protected service optionally authenticates as the user to ``/auth/userinfo``, using the access token as a bearer token, and retrieve metadata about the authenticated user.
-   Alternately, the protected service can read information directly from the JWT claims.
+   This is an OpenID Connect Userinfo endpoint and follows the rules in that specification.
+   Gafaelfawr currently returns all available claims from any scope rather than restricting the list of claims to those requestsed by the client, and does not support claim restrictions on the userinfo response.

 In order to use the OpenID Connect authentication flow, a service has to pre-register a client ID, secret, and return URL.
 The list of valid client IDs, secrets, and return URLs for a given deployment are stored as a JSON blob in the Gafaelfawr secret.